 We looked at each of these considerations before deciding on a heat source for our Airstream.
 After months of shopping, researching and asking questions we have ordered a stove and preparing for installation!
 Update: we have installed and used a stove for supplemental heat.

-Read on to see our thoughts on each of these considerations, what we have learned and what stove we recommend:
+Read on to see our thoughts on each of these considerations, what we have learned and what stove we recommend.